ujjwal-2001/Embedded_Systems/Lab01/README.md

 # Assignment 01
-This assignment contaions a C program implementation of tassk scheduling for the partial grading of the course E3-257.
+This assignment contains a C program implementation of task scheduling for the partial grading of the course E3-257.

 ## Brief
 This is a program illustrating scheduling of tasks in a CPU.
 A given task can be in one of the three states namely running, waiting or ready state.
 For keeping track of tasks in different states, this program uses queues.
-Each task is a structure that have following members:-
+Each task is a structure that has following members:-

 1. ```task_id```: This is an ```integer``` which is unique for each task.
 It acts as the ID of that task.
 2. ```task_pri```: This is an ```integer``` that informs about the priority of the task (lower the value higher the priority)
 3. ```ptr_context```: For this program this pointer is pointer to ```NULL```.
 4. ```task_state``` : This is an ```integer``` that is mapped to the task state as per ```macros``` defined.
 In this program running, ready and waiting is represented by 0, 1 and 2 respectively.
-5. ```event_id```: This is an ```integer``` that represents the event or the resource that task is waiting for to be triggred or released for it to jump to ready state.
+5. ```event_id```: This is an ```integer``` that represents the event or the resource that task is waiting for to be triggered or released for it to jump to ready state.
 6. ```next```: This is a pointer to the next Node/task.

 Any task that is in the CPU will either be found in any one of the following:-